GST/HST Credits

 • April 2024

-Why do I have to pay back the GST credits?
+Why do I have to pay back the benefits?

-As mentioned above, the GST credit is only available as long as you are in Canada.
+As mentioned above, the benefits are only available as long as you are in Canada.

-Since you left Canada during the tax year, you are no longer eligible for the GST credit after departure.
-When submitting the tax return as a “resident” you must report the departure date, then the tax agency will automatically determine what amount you have to pay back and send you a repayment request letter.
+Since you left Canada during the tax year, you are no longer eligible for the benefits after your departure.
+When you file the tax return for the year you left Canada, you must report the departure date.
+Then the tax authority will automatically determine what amount you have to pay back and send you a repayment request letter.
 Wait for this letter first.

-Here is the clarification for the tax year and when you left:
+Here is the clarification for the tax year:

 I received cheques, but I haven't cashed them yet, what do I do?